osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

 - **Endpoints**:
     - `GET /report/sale/{id}` - Generate a PDF receipt for a specific sale.
+    - `GET /report/all-sales` - Generate a PDF receipt for all sales
     - `GET /report/sales` - Get a list of all sales with pagination, filtering, and sorting.

 ### **User Management Service**